shravish/Blind75/README.md

     1 <= k <= number of distinct elements in nums.
 ### Time & Space Complexity
 You should aim for a solution with O(n) time and O(n) space, where n is the size of the input array.

+The implementation of the solution uses Python's Counter class from the collections module to calculate the frequency of each element in the nums array.
+Counter is essentially a hash map or a dictionary that maps each element to its frequency.
+Here's a step-by-step walkthrough of the implementation:
+First, we use Counter(nums) to create a frequency map that holds the count of each number in the nums array.
+Next, we initialize an empty min-heap hp as a list to store tuples of the form (frequency, num), where frequency is the frequency of the number num in the array.
+We iterate over each item in the frequency map and add a tuple (freq, num) to the heap using the heappush function.
+While we add elements to the heap, we maintain the size of the heap to not exceed k.
+If adding an element causes the heap size to become greater than k, we pop the smallest item from the heap using heappop.
+This is done to keep only the k most frequent elements in the heap.
+After we finish processing all elements, the heap contains k tuples representing the k most frequent elements.
+The least frequent element is on the top of the min-heap, while the k-th most frequent element is the last one in the heap's binary tree representation.
+Finally, we build the result list by extracting the num from each tuple (freq, num) in the heap using a list comprehension: [v[1] for v in hp].
+Let's use a small example to illustrate the solution approach.
+Consider the array nums = [1,2,3,2,1,2] and k = 2.
+Our goal is to find the 2 most frequent elements in nums.
+We first use Counter(nums) to create a frequency map.
+This gives us {1: 2, 2: 3, 3: 1} where the key is the number from nums and the value is its frequency.
+We initialize an empty min-heap hp.
+It's going to store tuples like (frequency, num).
+We iterate over the frequency map and add each num and its frequency to hp.
+For example, (2, 1) for the number 1 with a frequency of 2.
+We use heappush to add the tuples to hp, so after this step hp might have [(1, 3), (2, 1)].
+The heap should not exceed the size k.
+In our case, k is 2, which means after we add the third element (3, 2), we need to pop the smallest frequency.
+So we end up with hp as [(2, 1), (3, 2)] after all the operations since (1, 3) would be the popped element because it had the lowest frequency.
+The heap now contains the tuples for the 2 most frequent elements.
+The tuple with the smallest frequency is at the top, ensuring that less frequent elements have been popped off when the size limit was exceeded.
+Finally, to build our result list, we extract the number from each tuple in the heap.
+Using list comprehension [v[1] for v in hp] we get [1, 2], which are the elements with the highest frequency.
+This is our final result and we can return it.
+Following this approach, we implemented an efficient solution to the problem that avoids sorting the entire frequency map directly and instead maintains a heap of size k to track the k most frequent elements.